-Cash flow interest rate risk is the risk that future cash flows of financial instruments will fluctuate because of changes in the market interest rates.
-Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate because of changes in market interest rates.
+Cash flow interest rate risk is the risk that future cash flows of financial instruments will fluctuate because of changes in market interest rates.

-Interest rate risk is mitigated on the fixed rate preference shares through the placement of fixed rate long term deposits, the interest on which exceeds or matches the dividends payable on the preference shares.
-Therefore there is no significant interest rate risk.
+Interest rate risk on the fixed rate preference shares is mitigated through the placement of fixed rate long term deposits, the interest on which exceeds or matches the dividends payable on the preference shares.
+Therefore there is no significant net interest rate risk.

-The Group's Risk Management objectives and policies and principal risk exposures facing the business are set out in note 16.
+The BoI Group's Risk Management objectives and policies and principal risk exposures facing the business are set out in note 16.

-In addition to the above, the Company is subject to income taxation where the ultimate taxation determination may be uncertain, in particular if taken to litigation, the outcome of which can be unpredictable.
-The Company recognises provisions for taxation based on estimates of the taxes that are likely to fall due, taking into account statutory, judicial and regulatory guidance and, where appropriate, external advice.
+In addition to the above, the Company is subject to income taxation where the ultimate taxation charge may be uncertain, in particular if taken to litigation, the outcome of which can be unpredictable.
+The Company recognises current tax liabilities based on estimates of the taxes that are likely to fall due, taking into account statutory, judicial and regulatory guidance and, where appropriate, external advice.
 There is a risk that the final taxation outcome could be different from the amounts that are currently recorded.